What is DKIM?

 Encrypt

 The core of the DKIM mechanism is encryption.
-However, you’re not alone in setting this up.
 Your encryption needs to be configured specifically for your server, and your email service provider (ESP) should be able to help you install a DKIM package tailored to that server.

 Once enabled, the platform will automatically create a “hash” of the predetermined signature elements.
-This will convert readable text into a textual string.
+This will convert readable text into a textual string of numbers and letters.
 This string is unique to your server.

 Key creation

-• Private: The hash string exists, so now it needs to be encrypted with a private key.
+- Private: The hash string exists, so now it needs to be encrypted with a private key.
 This private key gets assigned to a unique combination of domain and selector.
 Since it is unique, you can have several legitimate private keys for an individual domain.
-And, since it is private, only the sender has access to it.
+The ESP provides the private key and limits who has access to it.
+It is unlikely you or marketers will ever need to see the private key.

 Publish your public key